The Cooperative Parenting Institute

 This newly revised program helps parents shield their children from parental conflict related to separation or divorce.
 Over 8 sessions (16 hours), parents learn to defuse conflict by minimizing blame and taking responsibility for their contribution while establishing a positive, long-term, cooperative relationship with the other parent.

-We offer professional Parenting Coordination training for those who wish to become Parenting Coordinators
+We offer professional Parenting Coordination training for those who wish to become Parenting Coordinators, as well as other upcoming training for professionals.

 Our Family Wizard